 Sightings this year*:

-A butterfly you cannot mix up with any other, except for the Large Tortoiseshell, which used to be native to the UK, but which is now extinct here, though we get the very occasional migrant.
+A butterfly you cannot mix up with any other, except for the Large Tortoiseshell, which is very rare and mainly on Portland.

 Males and females are similar.

 There is a huge difference between the very colourful upperwings, and the dull underwings which give it very good camouflage.